clami66/workshop-python/README.md

 * Regular expressions and pattern matching
 * Writing functions and best-practice ways of making them usable
 * Reading from and writing to files
-* Code packaging and Python libraries
+* Python libraries for scientific computation
-* How to work with biological data using external libraries (if time allows).
+* Python libraries for plotting

 # Learning Objectives